Ditectrev/Scrum-Developer-I-PSD-I-Practice-Tests-Exams-Questions-Answers/README.md

 _[⬆ Back to Top](#table-of-contents)_

-### How much work is required of the Developers to complete a Product Backlog item selected during the Sprint Planning?
+### How much work is required of the Developers to complete a Product Backlog Item selected during the Sprint Planning?

 - [ ] A proportional amount of time on analysis, design, development, and testing.
 - [ ] All development work and at least some testing.